 OFFStats, Official Statistics

 Offers a collection of links to official statistics worldwide.
-It arranges statistics sources alphabetically in three sections--by country, region, and subject--with pull-down boxes
+It arranges statistics sources alphabetically in three sections--by country, region, and subject--with pull-down boxes for easy selection.

 Population Reference Bureau Data Finder